01-edu/public/subjects/bomberman-dom/README.md

   - Proper use of [**`requestAnimationFrame`**](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
   - Measuring performance to know if your code is fast

-You must not use canvas neither [Web-GL](https://get.webgl.org/) or other framework.
-For this project you will use the framework you did on the [mini-framework](https://public.01-edu.org/subjects/mini-framework/) project.
+You must not use canvas, neither [Web-GL](https://get.webgl.org/) or other framework.
+For this project you will use the framework you did on the [mini-framework](../mini-framework/) project.

 You will have to make also a chat that enables the different players to talk to each other.
-As you will have to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), this **chat can be considered as a "Hello World" of the multiplayer feature** for the **bomberman-dom**.
+You will have to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
+This chat **chat can be considered as a "Hello World" of the multiplayer feature** for the **bomberman-dom**.

 #### Game Mechanics